-Before any ledger services can be accessed, a connection to the ledger must be established.
-This is done by creating a instance of a
+Before any ledger services can be accessed, you must establish a connection to the ledger by creating an instance of a

-The Java bindings library lets you connect to a DAML Ledger via a secure connection.
+The Java bindings library lets you connect to a Daml Ledger via a secure connection.
 The builders created by

-Using the default plaintext connection is useful only when connecting to a locally running Sandbox.
+Using the default plaintext connection is useful only when connecting to a locally running Sandbox for development purposes.

 For information on how to set up an